josdejong/mathjs/docs/getting_started.md

 <h2 id="install">Install <a href="#install" title="Permalink">#</a></h2>

-Math.js can be installed using various package managers like [npm](https://npmjs.org/) and [bower](http://bower.io/), or by just downloading the library from the website: [http://mathjs.org/download.html](http://mathjs.org/download.html).
+Math.js can be installed using various package managers like [npm](https://npmjs.org/), or by just downloading the library from the website: [http://mathjs.org/download.html](http://mathjs.org/download.html).

 To install via npm, run: